 39. Malware

-Malicious software designed to harm, exploit, or otherwise compromise a computer or network.
+Malicious software designed to harm, exploit or otherwise compress a computer or network.

 40. Meme